EdutieProject/edutie-backend/docs/edutie/definitions/studyprogram/Course.md

 <!-- TOC -->

 # Course

 Course is the biggest piece of education aggregating the most information pieces.
 Moreover, course is an aggregator of lessons; Course is a single lesson tree.

 ## Contained data:

 ### Name

 Name of the course

 ### Snippet description

 Description of the course

 ### Lessons

-List of lessons being in the course, forming a lesson tree.
+References of all lessons being in the course, which create a lesson tree.

 ### Science

-Reference of the science of this course.
+Reference of the science being assigned to this course.

 ### Tags

 List of course tags that describe this course purpose in more symbolic way.

 ## References

-No references as of now.
+Find more information here: https://github.com/EdutieProject/Dokumentacja/blob/main/projekty/edutie/SystemProgresu.md